Functions for accessing the Twitch API. For internal use.

 If the promote* settings are toggled, some viewers will be automatically given privileges based on their channel "status"; one of broadcaster, moderator and VIPs.
 Viewers that don't fall into any of those categories are not given any special permissions unless awarded manually.
 Nothing promotes into the whitelist class as it's meant to be assigned to manually.

-Mind that the majority of the other plugins still work on Twitch, so you also have the Counter plugin for death counters, the Quotes plugin for streamer quotes, the Timer plugin for timed announcements, the Oneliners plugin for oneliner commands, etc.
+Mind that the majority of the other plugins still work on Twitch, so you also have the Counter plugin for death counters, the Quote plugin for streamer quotes, the Timer plugin for timed announcements, the Oneliner plugin for oneliner commands, etc.